As vaccination rates rise and restrictions abate, leaders face new decisions and challenges about where and how we work together.

 - “WFH Doesn’t Have to Dilute Your Corporate Culture.”
 Pamela Hinds and Brian Elliott, Harvard Business Review

 - “What Is Your Organization’s Long-Term Remote Work Strategy?”
 Erin E. Makarius, Barbara Z. Larson, and Susan R. Vroman, Harvard Business Review

-David Goott is Program Manager at Leading Edge.
+David Goott is a former Program Manager at Leading Edge.

 Reopening Our Workspaces: A Playbook